The AI mirror effect. Why your platform decides whether AI helps or hurts.

 Does AI always make engineers slower?

 No. METR 2025 reported a 19 percent slowdown for senior open source developers on familiar code, which was a controlled experiment with specific conditions.
-DORA 2025 reports productivity gains for healthy delivery systems.
+DORA research reports code quality improvements for healthy delivery systems.
 The two findings are consistent once you account for the mirror effect.
 AI helps when the platform absorbs the validation overhead.
 AI hurts when the developer absorbs it.
 The conditions decide the outcome.

 How does Clouditive measure AI impact?